bertrand-caron/BCFirstLaunchTutorial/README.md

 To add an event to the trajectory, use :
 ```
 [myPopoverController 	addEventWithObject: myTextField
-			withText:@"Click this text field.
+			andText:@"Click this text field.
 CLose this window to display the next one."];
 ```

 Then to launch the Tutorial, call: